Introduction to Tilicho lake and Thoranga-la Pass Trekking

 For Simple Sightseeing Tours in Kathmandu and beyond:

-Personal Toiletries, a small day pack or bag to carry your personal belongings that is water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets, or fleece and insect repellent cream as per the season.
+Personal Toiletries: a small day pack or bag to carry your personal belongings, such as water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets or fleece, and insect repellent cream, as per the season.

-Running /sports shoes or comfortable shoes for short walks, for elderly people walking poles, personal medication, binoculars as an option, T-shirts, long sleeve shirts, trousers (while entering temples and monasteries) sunscreens.
+Running/sports shoes or comfortable shoes for short walks; walking poles; personal medication; binoculars (optional); T-shirts; long-sleeve shirts; trousers (for entering temples and monasteries); sunscreens.

-Sun Hats, Sunglasses, for long drives soft inflatable cushion/pillow is advisable options, and rainproof or umbrella.
+For long drives, a soft inflatable cushion/pillow is advisable, along with a rainproof or umbrella.

 For Moderate Hikes and Treks:

-Personal Toiletries, a moderate size daypack to carry your personal belongings that as water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets or fleece and insect repellent as per the season.
+Personal Toiletries, a moderate-sized daypack to carry your personal belongings, such as water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets or fleece, and insect repellent as per the season.

-Running/sports shoes, for elderly people walking poles, personal medication, binoculars an option, T-shirts, long sleeve shirts, trousers (while entering temples and monasteries) sunscreens, and torch/flashlights.
+Running/sports shoes, for elderly people; walking poles; personal medication; binoculars (optional); T-shirts; long-sleeve shirts; trousers (for entering temples and monasteries); sunscreens; and torch/flashlights.

-Sun Hats, Sunglasses, and water bottles are necessary (try to avoid plastic bottled water as they make litter which is hard to recycle in Nepal) use the same waterfalls to refill your bottle where available, rainproof or umbrella.
-Scarf or mask to avoid dust and smoke.
+Sun Hats, Sunglasses, and water bottles are necessary (try to avoid plastic bottled water, as it creates litter that is hard to recycle in Nepal).
+Use the same waterfalls to refill your bottle where available, and a rainproof umbrella—a scarf or mask to avoid dust and smoke.

 For long Trekking for a week or more above 3,000 meters:

-Personal Toiletries, a moderate-size day pack or rucksack to carry your personal belongings that as travel documents, water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets, or fleece insect repellent as per the season.
+Personal Toiletries, a moderate-sized day pack or rucksack to carry your personal belongings, including travel documents, water bottles, cameras, wallets, maps, journey/notebooks, cell phones, light jackets or fleece, and insect repellent as per the season.

-Running/sports shoes, good pair of boots, warm woolen/cotton socks, snow gaiters, rain/windproof gear, walking poles an option, personal medication, binoculars an option, T-shirts, long sleeve shirts, trousers (while entering temples and monasteries) sunscreens, torch/flashlights.
+Running/sports shoes, a good pair of boots, warm woollen/cotton socks, snow gaiters, rain / windproof gear, walking poles an option, personal medication, binoculars an option, T-shirts, long sleeve shirts, trousers (while entering temples and monasteries), sunscreens, torch/flashlights, and spare batteries.

-Gloves, Woolen Beni (camp) Sun Hats, Sun/snow glasses, and water bottles are necessary (try to avoid plastic bottled waters as they make litter which is hard to recycle in Nepal) use the same waterfalls for refills where available.
-Scarf or mask to avoid dust and smoke.
+Gloves, Woollen Beni (camp), Sun Hats, Sun/snow glasses, and water bottles are necessary (try to avoid plastic bottled water, as it creates litter that is hard to recycle in Nepal).
+Use the same waterfalls for refills where available—a scarf or mask to avoid dust and smoke.

-On trekking, bigger kit/duffel bags are carried by porters/pack animals (yaks, mules, or ponies) which include your heavy personal gear that is sleeping bags, down / duvet jackets, and the items that you do require during daytime on walks till designated campsites/lodge.
+On trekking, larger kit/duffel bags are carried by porters/pack animals (yaks, mules, or ponies), which include your heavy personal gear, such as sleeping bags, down/duvet jackets, and items you require during daytime walks to designated campsites/lodges.

-We will e-mail you the details on making payments through your credit card once you have filled up the Booking form.
+We will email you the details on making payments through your credit card once you have filled out the Booking form.

 The Condition for clearing the remaining balance as per the trip booked is as follows: